gotouerina/GenomeMethPipeline/README.md

  /dna_r10.4.1_e8.2_400bps_hac@v5.0.0/   and      dna_r10.4.1_e8.2_400bps_sup@v5.0.0_5mC_5hmC@v1/  are model files,
  you can download them from the release.

-##    !!!
-This is model for r10 cell, and you need another model for r9 calling !!!
+  **!!!
+This is model for r10 cell, and you need another model for r9 calling !!!**

-##    !!!dorado need GPU with CUDA service!!!；
+  **!!! dorado need GPU with CUDA service!!!**

 Last, call meth using modkit

         modkit pileup calls.bam out.bed --log-filepath pileup.log

-Definitions:
+Official Definitions:

 Nmod - Number of calls passing filters that were classified as a residue with a specified base modification.